-Why It is Your Responsibility to Protect Medicare
+Why It Is Your

 We all know (or at least have heard) that Medicare costs are skyrocketing.
 As a countermeasure, the U.S. Congress enacted a collection of laws known as the Medicare Secondary Payer Act (commonly referred to as MSP).
 The basic premise is this: if someone is injured, and a source of funds (other than medicare) exists to pay for the past and future medical expenses as a result of that injury – such other source of funds should be used.
 Only when NO OTHER source of coverage exists, will Medicare pay for the medical treatment related to the injury (this, of course, assumes that the person in question is eligible to recieve Medicare benefits).